If the Senate was a high school lunchroom: Trump Impeachment Process, Klobuchar, Sanders, Warren - Go Tech Daily

 If the senate were a high school lunchroom, Klobuchar from Minnesota would welcome the child to every table.
 She could fit the jocks, nerds, popular students, smart kids. and the student newspaper clique.

-Warren, from Massachusetts, would be in the National Honor Society and AP crowd.
+Warren, from Massachusetts, would sit with the National Honor Society and AP crowd.

 Bennet, from Colorado, is said to be with the boys he went to high school with.